Community Fund Investment

 Vassar College Urban Education Initiative

-Vassar English Language Learners Outreach Program (VELLOP) strives to improve academic achievement of ELLs in the Poughkeepsie City School District.
-VELLOP tutors (Vassar student volunteers) work alongside teachers to support performance of ELLs.
+Vassar English Language Learners Outreach Program (VELLOP) strives to improve the academic achievement of ELLs in the Poughkeepsie City School District.
+VELLOP tutors (Vassar student volunteers) work alongside teachers to support the performance of ELLs.
 Approximately 40 college students devote between 2-7 hours per week to tutoring schoolchildren.
 VELLOP has also developed an after-school virtual tutoring program for local K-12 students.

 Catholic Charities Community Services of Dutchess County

 Financial Stability Strategy program is able to handle daily phone calls to our hotline from neighbors in crisis seeking to meet basic needs.
 Triaged by bilingual staff & ED, new requests are assigned as received.
 The case manager reaches out the very same day.
-Clients often comment how much it means to "speak to a live person."
+Clients often comment on how much it means to "speak to a live person."
 Our quick response sends an important message of urgency as we begin working together to address the crisis.

 Catholic Charities Community Services of Orange, Sullivan, Ulster